PiratJack/investment-tracker/README.md

 - UI to list and edit accounts (including held shares)

 What is remaining:
-- Add validations to the stock & stock prices models
 - Create UI to manage stocks, stock prices, transactions
 - Create API to manage stocks, stock prices, transactions, accounts
 - Create calculation engine (% of variation given different parameters)